MaayanLab/clustergrammer-docs/docs/clustergrammer_py.rst

 -----------------
 |pypi-version|

-Clustergrammer-PY is the back-end Python library that is used to hierarchically cluster the data and generate the :ref:`visualization_json` for the front end :ref:`clustergrammer_js` visualization library.
+Clustergrammer-PY is the back end Python library that is used to hierarchically cluster the data and generate the :ref:`visualization_json` for the front end :ref:`clustergrammer_js` visualization library.
 Clustergrammer-PY is compatible with Python 2 and 3.
 The library is free and open-source and can be found on `GitHub`_.

 .. _clustergrammer_py_dependencies: